joseasoler/tradergen/README.md

 [Vanilla Books Expanded](https://steamcommunity.com/workshop/filedetails/?id=2193152410):

 * All orbital traders may have a couple of books in stock.
-* Orbital traders with the Culture category will have books, blueprints and maps in stock.
+* Culture orbital traders will have books, blueprints and maps in stock.
 You can purchase the newspaper of their ship as well.
-* Orbital traders with the Tech category will have blueprints in stock.
+* Tech orbital traders will have blueprints in stock.

 [Vanilla Cooking Expanded](https://steamcommunity.com/sharedfiles/filedetails/?id=2134308519):

-* All Orbital traders purchase long-shelf life food such as canned food and cheese.
+* All orbital traders purchase long-shelf life food such as canned food and cheese.
-* Food-oriented orbital traders have canned food in stock, and purchase condiments.
+* Food orbital traders have canned food in stock, and purchase condiments.
 They will also have different food items from this mod depending on their specialization.
-* Orbital traders from the food and medicine categories may have digestible resurrector nanites in stock.
+* Food and medicine orbital traders may have digestible resurrector nanites in stock.
 * Traders purchasing insectoid animal products always purchase insect jelly preserves.

 [Vanilla Factions Expanded - Insectoids](https://steamcommunity.com/sharedfiles/filedetails/?id=2149755445):